armanmishra1000/AirVik/README.md

 - Node.js with Express
 - TypeScript
 - MongoDB database with Mongoose ODM
-- JWT for authentication
+- JWT for authentication with refresh tokens
 - bcrypt for password hashing
+- Email verification via SendGrid
-- UUID for secure IDs
+- Stripe for payment processing

 ## Prerequisites
 Before you begin, ensure you have the following installed: